TheisHS/test1-itu-minitwit/work_logs/log.md

 ### Nginx as a Load Balancer
 We have chosen to include a Nginx node as reverse proxy for our services to balance the networking load.

-**bonus (SSL):**
-Nginx also allows us to use CertBot to get free HTTPS certificates quite easily.
-Also, with a domain name (supplied free by ITU help desk through one.com) we can secure with SSL in accordance with last week's security topic through a fancy domain name - woop!
-Obs.
-HTTPS is also required for Metasploit to see vulnerabilities of our services, but more on this later (or another day?).
-As we had to change the API endpoint for the simulation to that of the swarm cluster anyway, we found this to be a good time to also change domain name and secure with SSL - also as we are about to perform a security assessment of our services this is quite fitting.

 To use Nginx we have to add a new droplet in our DigitalOcean project, install docker and create a new image to containerize following this guide: https://upcloud.com/resources/tutorials/load-balancing-docker-swarm-mode.
 Then, the load balancer will be deployed on its own single-node swarm - this separation helps in keeping the load